 On the Road

-- Run against traffic - Runners should travel on the left side of the road, facing the traffic.
+- Run against traffic - Runners should travel on the right side of the road, facing the traffic.
 This is so you can see and be seen by oncoming traffic.
 The exception to this rule is when you're approaching a blind bend or corner.
 If you can't see around it, neither can a driver coming the other way.
 On approaching, cross to the right side of the road and when the road straightens (and traffic permits) return to the left.
 Don’t run down the middle of the road.

 - Stop at junctions - and ensure oncoming traffic yields to you before proceeding across a road.
 Don’t assume cars will stop if you are entering a crossing.
 Also, there's really is no need to jog on the spot or dance from foot to foot like you have to pee.
 Stop your watch and just chill.

 On the Trail

 - Run on the right in parks, on paths and multi-use trails - On routes closed to cars, standard practice is to stay to the right unless, of course, park signage indicates otherwise, and to pass on the left.
 Don’t run down the middle of the trail.